 Think about it this way, if someone is looking for Chinese food in a food delivery app, and the screenshots they see offer mouth-watering images of General Tso’s Chicken, they are far more likely to download the app because they want that delicious food.

 What was once a generic page will now be specifically designed to drive downloads.
 While this will present a lot of challenges to advertisers who will need to develop many more concepts and methods of optimization, we could not be more excited.
 As a company that specializes in mobile optimization, we live for opportunities to go above and beyond.
-In mobile marketing you are ultimately judged on your conversion rate, and now you have the toolbox to make your conversions exponentially better.
+One thing defining mobile marketing is that you are ultimately judged on your conversion rate, and now you have the toolbox to make your conversions exponentially better.
 Reconfiguring mobile conversion rate strategies will lead to more sustained growth, and of course, App Store Optimization will be even more vital to mobile app marketing.